This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Coat the inside of an 10-ounce oven safe ramekin with the butter.
+• Coat the inside of a 10-ounce oven-safe ramekin with the butter.

 • Whisk together the eggs and cream in a small bowl.

-• Stir in the cheeses, salt, and pepper.
+• Stir in the cheeses, salt, and pepper until evenly combined.

 Notes